eyvind/sega-adapter/README.md

 Adapt a Sega Mega Drive controller to the 9-pin Atari joystick standard using a Microchip PIC 16F1847 microcontroller.

+![An 8BitDo M30 controller above an uncased circuit board populated with an 18-pin chip, a capacitor, a male DE-9 socket, and an IDC-connected ribbon cable terminated by a female DE-9 plug.
+An 8BitDo Retro receiver is plugged in to the adapter](img/adapter.jpeg)

 ## TL;DR

 The schematics and parts list for the adapter are in the [kicad